-Last reviewed by Netlify Support: Dec 2021
+Last reviewed by Netlify Support Staff: December 2022

 Say you have an awesome blog as part of your larger website.
 But you’ve chosen to have your awesome blog in its own, separate git repository apart from the rest of your site content.
 How can you make this work so that your visitors have a seamless experience browsing that content as well under your one, main hostname?
 Proxying to the rescue!

 Yes, Netlify is built around the “single codebase per site” model.
 But this isn’t to say that you can’t host multiple repositories under a single hostname!
 The choice is completely yours.

 I’ll describe a typical workflow for how to do this.
 In this example, both sites are hosted on Netlify.
 However, this workflow should work equally well even if the second site is not hosted on Netlify.

 Let’s connect your blog with its own repository to your existing marketing site that has a totally separate code base and lives in its own repository .
 Your blog will live on the Marketing site (already configured as www.yoursite.com) as https://www.yoursite.com/blog in this example.

 Blog content should be published on its own site, but with a special caveat.
 You’ll want to deploy the blog as a subdirectory of the published site (that is: not in the root directory).
 Since you’ll browse it on https://www.yoursite.com/blog as just

 /blog/assets/logo.png.
 References to assets should look like

 <img src=/blog/assets/logo.png>, without a leading hostname.
 You can also reference assets from the main site in this codebase as

 Another way to accomplish this is to make sure that all of your content has relative paths for all links within the subsite, only, like this: